 Waivers in the Employee Recruitment Process

 EOC oversees waivers in the employee recruitment process for all positions at the University regardless of the classification to ensure fair and equitable recruitment efforts.
 Waivers are an exception to the normal, open recruitment process.
-If you are seeking a waiver, contact Elizabeth Hall, EOC Associate Director/ADA Coordinator, to request a “Waiver of Recruitment Action.”
+If you are seeking a waiver, contact Elizabeth Hall, Interim Associate Vice Chancellor/ADA Coordinator, to request a “Waiver of Recruitment Action.”
 EOC staff can help you through the process, determine the appropriate waiver type, and review the waiver application to ensure that the reasons for pursuing the waiver (i.e., the employee has unique qualifications) are valid.

 Search Committee Training